Blachahaha/Test/README.md

 * Hat tip to anyone whose code was used
 * Inspiration
 * etc

+# Help

+## …or create a new repository on the command line
 ```
-#…or create a new repository on the command line
 echo "# Test" >> README.md
 git init
 git add README.md